drewcook/js-dsa/notes/algorithmProblemSolving.md

 Quick sort and merge sort are two sorting algorithms that employ a divide and conquer strategy.
 Binary search and binary search trees also use divide and conquer.

 Example:
-Given a **sorted** array of integers, write a function callsed search, that accepts a value and returns the index where the value passed to the function is located.
+Given a **sorted** array of integers, write a function called search, that accepts a value and returns the index where the value passed to the function is located.
 If the value is not found, return -1.

 ```js
 // see snippets/search.js